Out and about

 First-aid kit checklist: fit and healthy for your vacation

-Basic kit:
+Basic equipment:

 • Pain and fever medication